ShahemNezamEddin/Dancing-together/README.md

   - The contact page will allow the user to get in contact with our school to register, ask questions, and give feedback.
   - the user will be asked to enter their First Name, Last Name, and Email Address.
-  - The user will be able to specify if they would like to take classes in Classical ballet, Contemporary ballet, or both types.
+  - The user will be able to specify if they would like to take classes in Classical ballet, Contemporary ballet, or both.
   - At the end of the form users can submit all this information

 ![Contact](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/contact-readme-1.PNG)